Platform M by MOF – 10 Food Concepts At SingPost Centre, Including Duck Master, Yaki Ramen, Kazu Kazu

 Freshly pressed fruit juice and vegetables to complete the meal.
 You can even select less ice or added milk options (additional cost applies).

-Payment for the different outlets can be done through a Platform M card, which is both cashless and self-automated.
+Note: Payment for the different outlets can be done through a Platform M card, which is both cashless and self-automated.
 (You can also pay via credit card.)

 Platform M by MOF